StochasticTree/stochtree/README.md

 # Getting Started

-`StochasticTree` is composed of a C++ "core" and R / Python interfaces to that core.
+`stochtree` is composed of a C++ "core" and R / Python interfaces to that core.
 Details on installation and use are available below:

 * [Python](#python-package)